 Upon Trustor's Death

 When you die and the property passes to your heirs, it doesn't pass through probate, but it is subject to estate tax.
 The basis will be stepped up as of the date of your death, and estate tax will be charged if your estate is above the tax-free threshold.
 Furthermore, once your heirs get ownership of the property, they will pay tax on it as if they owned it.

 If your family's trust is structured as an irrevocable trust, the transfer of ownership on your death isn't taxable, but income earned in the trust along the way may be.
 Money that gets sent out of the trust is tax exempt for the trust but taxable for you, just like money from a regular living family trust.
 Anything that sits in the trust is subject to taxes, though.
 Trusts have a special tax table that is like an extremely condensed version of the tax brackets that individuals pay.
-Any earnings over $11,950, as of 2013, are taxed at the top 39.6 percent rate, as well as being subject to the 3.8 percent investment income surcharge.
+Any earnings over $12,500, as of 2018, are taxed at the top 37 percent rate.

 - David Sacks/Digital Vision/Getty Images

 - Is the Money From a Revocable Trust Inheritance Taxable?